solana-foundation/mucho/README.md

 ### inspect

-Inspect transactions, accounts, and block in the cli (like a block explorer)
+Inspect transactions, accounts, and block in the CLI (like a block explorer)

 ```shell
 mucho inspect <INPUT>